MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     git push
     ```

-1. Verify the commit by checking your GitHub repository in the browser.
+    You can verify the commit by checking your GitHub repository in the browser.
 The `constitution.md` file should now appear with your commit message.

-**Understanding the Constitution's Role**: The constitution you just created will guide all subsequent development decisions.
-When GitHub Copilot generates the spec, plan, and tasks in the following steps, it will reference these principles to ensure the implementation aligns with Contoso's requirements.
+The constitution you just created will guide all subsequent development decisions.
+When GitHub Copilot generates the spec, plan, and tasks, it will reference these principles to ensure the implementation aligns with Contoso's requirements.
 For example:

-- When generating the technical plan, Copilot will ensure Azure services are specified (not AWS or GCP)
+- When generating the technical plan, Copilot will ensure Azure services are specified (not AWS or GCP).
-- When creating tasks for file upload, Copilot will include validation and security scanning steps
+- When creating tasks for file upload, Copilot will include validation and security scanning steps.
-- When suggesting code implementations, Copilot will follow .NET conventions and include proper error handling
+- When suggesting code implementations, Copilot will follow .NET conventions and include proper error handling.

 The constitution serves as a "contract" between business requirements and technical implementation, ensuring consistency throughout the spec-driven development process.

-You've successfully defined the project constitution.
-In the next task, you'll create a detailed specification for the document upload and management feature.

 ## Create the Spec for the document upload and management feature